 If your friend doesn't want to talk about what is making him/her so mad, you may have to just give it time.
 Sometimes the only way to resolve a problem is by letting time pass.
 Be patient, and keep trying to be a good friend, even if he or she doesn't want to respond.
 A blogger, Pumpkin, said she and her best friend have been friends for nearly 12 1/2 years.
 We have had our ups and downs but we're still friends.
 Even the times she tried to pull away and we didn't talk much, I made a choice to keep on calling her and trying to help find the friendship we once had.

-Sometimes friendships grow stronger through the difficult times.
-Don’t give up on your friend just because you are having difficulties, but know when it might be time to move on.
+Sometimes friendships grow stronger through difficult times.
+So don't give up on your friend just because you are having difficulties, but know when it might be time to move on.

 If you think your friend might be struggling with something beyond just your relationship, check out our eBook library for eBooks on all types of issues and every eBook has a section on how to help a friend who is struggling with that issue.

-Also, check out this other guest blog by my friend, JD, about choosing your friends.
 A lot of times, you do have a choice in whom you are close friends with so choose them wisely.
-Here’s JD’s blog: Choose Friends Wisely.
+For more read Choose Friends Wisely.